-Finley had already lost Hunter to free agency to the Yankees at the end of the 1975 season, after Major League Baseball ruled that Finley had not fulfilled clauses in Hunter’s contract.
-Finley followed by trading Reggie Jackson and Ken Holtzman to the Baltimore Orioles in the spring of 1976, leaving even more star players approaching free agency.
+Finley had already lost Hunter to free agency to the Yankees at the end of the 1975 season, after Major League Baseball ruled that Finley had not fulfilled clauses in his contract.
+Finley reacted by trading Reggie Jackson and Ken Holtzman to the Baltimore Orioles in the spring of 1976.

 “When he traded [Reggie Jackson and Ken Holtzman] to Baltimore, we knew that it was the beginning of the end,” Rudi said to the Sporting News in 1977.
 “Most of us who were unsigned figured that, before the year was over, we were going to be traded.
 So we were all standing by, waiting for the hammer to fall.”

 And the hammer did fall – hard – at 7:51 p.m. on that fateful Tuesday night in June of 1976, when the Associated Press started reporting that the three ballplayers had been sold from Oakland for cash to the Yankees and Red Sox.
-Commissioner Bowie Kuhn first caught wind of the deal while attending a White Sox vs. Orioles game in Comiskey Park, on hand to take in a showdown between Goose Gossage and Jim Palmer, but soon finding himself in a showdown with a notoriously single-minded owner.
+Commissioner Bowie Kuhn first caught wind of the deal while attending a White Sox vs. Orioles game in Comiskey Park, on hand to take in a showdown between Goose Gossage and Jim Palmer, but soon finding himself in a showdown of his own with Finley.
 Kuhn instantly contacted all teams involved and ‘froze’ the trade, until he made an official decision on the transaction.

 He decided to hold an Executive Committee meeting by phone the next day, weighing the input of multiple owners, but they were still unable to come to a decision, and remained deadlocked.

-Kuhn followed that meeting with another hearing, which included all of the parties involved: Charlie Finley, Dick O’Connell (the Red Sox general manager), George Steinbrenner (owner of the Yankees), Gabe Paul (the Yankees general manager), Marvin Miller (Executive Director of the Major League Baseball Players’ Association) and Finley’s attorney, David Kentoff.
+Kuhn followed that meeting with another hearing, which included all of the parties involved: Charlie Finley, Dick O’Connell (the Red Sox's general manager), George Steinbrenner (owner of the Yankees), Gabe Paul (the Yankees' general manager), Marvin Miller (Executive Director of the Major League Baseball Players’ Association) and Finley’s attorney, David Kentoff.